-"...the one who follows Me...
-[Now the most important thing in our Christian life is to follow Christ.
-And the most important thing that we can do as teachers and ministers is to help everyone of the brethren follow Christ.] ...the one who follows Me shall never walk in darkness, but shall have the Light of Life."
+"...the one who follows Me..." (v 12).
+The most important thing in our Christian life is to follow Christ!
+And the most important thing that we can do as teachers and ministers is to help everyone of the brethren to follow Christ.

+"...shall never walk in darkness, but shall have the Light of Life" (v 12).
 Who is the 'prince of darkness'?
-We know that's Satan the devil.
+We know that's Satan the devil!

-Let's come to John 12.
 The reason I'm going through the book of John first is to show that John was really conveying many important messages to us, many important writings to us through the Light of God and the darkness of this world.
-John 12:35-and here I think, brethren, is a very profound verse for the Church today.
+John 12:35 is a very profound verse for the Church today.
 We know that the day of reckoning is coming all the way around.

-But you see, the day of reckoning always seems a long way away.
+The day of reckoning always seems a long way away.
 Why?
 Because events kind of come up on us a bit at a time, a bit at a time, a bit at a time.
 And when that happens, we don't realize the full magnitude of what is happening until we finally get there.

-If I could use an analogy here, let's use one: Remember the potato chip-remember those good, thin, crispy potato chips that you can't eat just one!
+If I could use an analogy here, let's use one: Remember the potato chip, those good, thin, crispy potato chips that you can't eat just one!
 But you eat one and another, and another, and another, and another and lo and behold the bag is empty!
 I've done that.
-So it's the same way in the Church today.
-We are getting closer and closer and closer to the end and every event that transpires is like the eating of that one next potato chip.
+It's the same way in the Church today.
+We are getting closer and closer to the end and every event that transpires is like the eating of that one next potato chip.
 And when the bag is empty, the end has arrived.
-So, it's the same way with walking in the Light.
+It's the same way with walking in the Light.

-John 12:35: "Then Jesus said to them, 'Yet a little while the Light is with you...."
-Now, let's apply that to the Church.
-Let's apply that to the church.
+John 12:35: "Then Jesus said to them, 'Yet, a little while the Light is with you...."
+Let's apply that to the Church.
 Remember Matt.
 25 and the parable of the ten virgins: they took their lamps, five were wise, five were foolish and their lamps were going out.
 Why?
-Because they didn't have the fellowship of God with His Spirit.
-They didn't have the oil which is the Spirit of God.
+Because they didn't have the fellowship of God with His Spirit!
+They didn't have the oil, which is the Spirit of God.